Mill Falls Charter School Administration

 Catie Brumm, Technology Instructor

 Catie Brumm received her bachelor’s degree in Psychology in 2006 and her master’s degree in Occupational Therapy in 2007 from the University of Wisconsin-La Crosse.
 She has worked as an Occupational Therapist with children for 7 years, 5 of those years in elementary and middle school settings.
-Catie’s face is familiar to the Mill Falls community, as she has been supporting several of our special education students over the last two years.
+Catie’s face is familiar to the Mill Falls community, as she has been supporting several of our special education students over the last several years.
 Catie recognizes the role of evolving technology in our children’s lives, and the need to introduce technology at a pace appropriate to a student’s developmental level.
 She enjoys teaching our students about how to successfully use technology to enhance their academic work in a safe and professional way.
-This is her second year in this position.
-Catie lives with her husband and their daughter in Manchester.
+This is her third year in this position.
+Catie lives with her husband and their daughter in Manchester, NH.

-Carla Roy, Art Instructor
+Danielle Friedberg, Art Instructor

-Courtney Burns, Fitness Instructor
+Elizabeth Belanger, Fitness Instructor

-Adam Young, Music Instructor
+Karina Bertrand, Music Instructor

-Erin Kelley, AfterCare Coordinator
+Becca Tarr, AfterCare Coordinator

 Lisa DeYeso graduated from Simmons College with a degree in Economics, but transitioned into education while raising a family.
 She worked as an assistant kindergarten teacher for 3 years in Londonderry.
 Her experiences also include homeschooling her son for 6 years, volunteering in classrooms in the Derry Montessori School (preK/K) through public lower elementary, and teaching religious education.
 Her strong belief in the Montessori Method of schooling, combined with her desire to help students achieve success in the classroom, makes for a perfect fit at Mill Falls.
 As a nature lover, she happily spends her summers as the Assistant Camp Director at the Massabesic Audubon Center in Auburn, NH.
 She is excited to be returning to Mill Falls for a second year and joining the Acadia classroom.
-Lisa lives with her family in Londonderry.
+Lisa lives with her family in Londonderry, NH.

 Melissa Fortin is a graduate of Endicott College and Rhode Island School of Design with degrees in Fine Arts and Architectural Studies.
 She works as a freelance designer, specializing in residential architectural design.
 While raising her two children, she volunteered extensively in their public schools, working on various fundraising events and special art projects.
 After being introduced to Mill Falls as a volunteer, she is thrilled to have now joined the staff as a paraprofessional helping to inspire students.
-She lives in Manchester with her husband, and enjoys visiting her two adult children who now live in California and South Carolina.
+She lives in Manchester, NH with her husband, and enjoys visiting her two adult children who now live in California and South Carolina.